Skip to content

 Kitchen Table

 Kitchen Table, 2015.
 6 audio files.
 I am a non-Indigenous Canadian that grew up with an incomplete view of Canadian history.
-As a first step in trying to reconnect the dots, I have read the Truth and Reconciliation Report several times and created art projects in support of reading it.
-Outlining a much-needed perspective from […]Read Post ›
+As a first step in trying to reconnect the dots, I have read the Truth and Reconciliation Report and created art projects encouraging others to learn.
+Outlining a much-needed perspective from the voices of […]Read Post ›

 Transition